material-components/material-components-web-react/packages/chips/README.md

 Prop Name | Type | Description
 --- | --- | ---
-className | String | Classes to be applied to the chip element id | Number | Unique identifier for the chip label | String | Text to be shown on the chip leadingIcon | Element | An icon element that appears as the leading icon. removeIcon | Element | An icon element that appears as the remove icon.
+className | String | Classes to be applied to the chip element id | Number | Required.
+Unique identifier for the chip label | String | Text to be shown on the chip leadingIcon | Element | An icon element that appears as the leading icon. removeIcon | Element | An icon element that appears as the remove icon.
 Clicking on it should remove the chip.